Attack on Titan (TV series): Sales and accolades

 The anime series has been successful in Japan, with average sales of 52,067 across 9 volumes, with a total of 468,603 as of August 2016.
-It was the number one selling TV anime of 2013 in Japan and is currently the eighth best selling anime of 2010's.
-It has also been very successful in the U.S. with sales of at least 200,000.
-It was also the number one streaming anime from Funimation in 2014 and the number one fan favorite Funimation home video released of 2014.
+It was the best-selling TV anime of 2013 in Japan and is currently the eighth best-selling anime of the 2010s in the country.
+It has also been very successful in the United States, with sales of at least 200,000.
+Additionally, it was the top streaming anime from Funimation in 2014 and the number one fan favorite Funimation home video release of 2014.

-The anime adaptation won multiple prizes during the 3rd Newtype Anime Awards, including Best Director, Best Script, Best Soundtrack, Best Theme Song, Top Female Character and Title of the Year.
+The anime adaptation won in multiple categories during the 3rd Newtype Anime Awards, including Best Director, Best Script, Best Soundtrack, Best Theme Song, Top Female Character and Title of the Year.
 It received the award for Best TV Animation at the 2013 Animation Kobe Awards.
 It received the award for Animation of the Year at the 2014 Tokyo Anime Award, along with, Best Director, Best Screenplay and Best Music.
 It won the 2013 Digital Contents of the Year Award at Japan's 19th annual Association of Media in Digital (AMD) Awards.

+The series became the first anime to win an Astra TV Award for "Best Streaming Animated Series or TV Movie" at the inaugural Astra Creative Arts TV Awards.
+It was also the first recipient to receive the Global Impact Award at the 9th Crunchyroll Anime Awards in 2025.